calref/cboe/README.md

 The following dependencies are required:

 - [SFML](http://www.sfml-dev.org/) - all components except sfml-net.
-- [Boost](http://www.boost.org/) - Filesystem, System, and Thread, plus several header-only libraries; if you're picky, you can run scons and see it enumerate exactly which libraries are needed
+- [Boost](http://www.boost.org/) - Filesystem and System, plus several header-only
+  libraries; if you're picky, you can run scons and see it enumerate exactly which libraries are needed
 - ZLib - This is included with the system on the Mac.